Climate-based sweet corn planting guide for Bend, Oregon

 Typical days to maturity 70–85

-Gardeners usually sow outdoors around June 11.
+Sweet corn is usually sown directly outdoors around June 13, with a typical local planting window of June 11 to June 21.
 Most varieties need about 70–85 days to reach maturity.

-Within Oregon, Bend usually reaches sweet corn planting time a little later than many comparable locations.
-That makes local site warmth more important than it would be where the seasonal margin is wider.
+Within Oregon, Bend usually reaches planting time for sweet corn a little later than many comparable locations.

 Best local strategy: Sow on time, use reliable varieties, and protect early momentum.